When you book, let us know if you’d like specific assistance. Make sure you tell us about all the assistance you need:

 During busy periods, all our wide body and aisle wheelchairs might be in use.
 In which case there’ll be a waiting period.
 During busy periods, you may also need to wait for assistance from our staff.

 Approved transfer method

 Some customers may prefer to use a sling and may bring their own slings.
-Your Accompanying Customer or carer(s) must undertake the transfers between wheelchairs and aircraft seat using the sling.
-Jetstar staff will offer reasonable assistance to you and your Accompanying Customer or carer(s) using the sling (e.g. moving pressure cushions) but cannot undertake transfers using a sling.
+Your Accompanying passenger or carer(s) must undertake the transfers between wheelchairs and aircraft seat using the sling.
+Jetstar staff will offer reasonable assistance to you and your Accompanying passenger or carer(s) using the sling (e.g. moving pressure cushions) but cannot undertake transfers using a sling.